CZhouLab/BAMBI/README.md

-## Step 1: statitical based feature selection info generation
+## Step 1: statistical based feature selection info generation

-it will generate a statitical metrics table for each genes, include:
+it will generate a statistical metrics table for each genes, include:

 •       "pvalue": pvalue from selected differential expression analysis